 AIR’s course A Holistic Approach to Institutional Research is ideal for those new to institutional research as well as experienced professionals.
 During the six-week online course, participants examine challenges and explore solutions relevant in the rapidly-changing field of IR through readings, discussions, exercises, and videos.
-At the end, participants gather for a two-day interactive seminar to expand their conversations and their professional networks.
+At the end, participants gather for a two-day interactive seminar to expand their conversations and professional networks.

-With registration now open for the special AIR Forum cohort and courses beginning March 30, AIR staff caught up with Susan Canon, Director, Institutional Effectiveness & Assessment, St. Olaf College and Dorys Crespin-Mueller, Executive Director, Integrated Planning & Effectiveness, Thompson Rivers University, to learn about their views on the importance and benefits of A Holistic Approach to IR.
+AIR staff caught up with Susan Canon, Director, Institutional Effectiveness & Assessment, St. Olaf College and Dorys Crespin-Mueller, Executive Director, Integrated Planning & Effectiveness, Thompson Rivers University, to learn about their views on the importance and benefits of A Holistic Approach to IR.
 Combined, these leaders have sent nine staff to this essential course.

 How did you hear about AIR’s A Holistic Approach to IR course and what prompted you to begin sending your staff?

 Susan: I read about the course in eAIR and it seemed to be a good way to introduce staff who were new to IR to the variety of issues we work on.

 Dorys: I think I heard about it through the eAIR newsletter and when I looked through the content, it was obvious it would be a good training tool.

 How does the course fit into the overall onboarding and training of new staff?

 Susan: Unfortunately, we've had a fair amount of turnover in our office, so we've hired three successive staff in only four years.
 As we are a small office, I didn't have time to train a new employee every year and still get our work done.
 This was an essential part of their training in their first few months in our office.
 I held back on starting too many new projects with them while they were taking the course, as I knew they'd need time for their reading and assignments – which seemed well worth the time.